sjdobesh/gender-bias/readme.md

 ## Outline
 ### Learning objectives
-- Learn how bert internalizes unintended gender biases from training
+- Learn how BERT internalizes unintended gender biases from training
 - Learn how how we can fine tune a layer to correct these biases using Counterfactual Data Substitution (CDS)
-- Consider the wider impact of biases on protected groups, like racial or gender minorities, elders, and people with disabilities, and how we can cultivate our datasets to support these goals.
+- Consider the wider impact of biases on protected groups, like racial or gender minorities, elders, and people with disabilities, and how we can cultivate our datasets to support and protect these people.

 ### Activities
 - Reading on embeddings and transformers.
 Unsure how much of this will be review for students.